Tri-Cities Education Association for Christian Homeschoolers

 Code of Conduct

-- Possession of drugs, alcohol, tobacco or weapons is prohibited at all TEACH functions.
-Students are not allowed to carry weapons.
+Possession of drugs, alcohol, tobacco and/or any type of electronic nicotine delivery system or weapons is prohibited at all TEACH functions.
 The exception to this rule is weapons created in structured TEACH activities, under adult supervision with prior parental approval.

 These are brief expectations and do not limit the committees to items mentioned only nor do these descriptions mandate the existence of the committees or positions every year.